Thailand to Australia and Beyond

 Where to Stay at South Bank

 We have stayed at South Bank twice now and have found it within easy reach of the Queensland Performing Arts Centre, where we have attended concerts and graduations.
-For accommodation, we can recommend the following hotels.
+We can highly recommend the following hotels.

 Rydges South Bank